 Put Your Best Click Forward

-Chris Barrett is the CEO of digital agency Operatic.
-Chris shares his thoughts on what every small business must do to transform their business, and put their best click forward to drive traffic, extend your physical brick and mortar presence online and how to convert that into sales.
+Chris Barrett is the CEO of the digital agency Operatic.
+Chris shares his thoughts on what every small business must do to transform their business and put their best click forward to drive traffic, extend your physical brick and mortar presence online and how to convert that into sales.

-True digitization is about fully engulfing the capabilities of digital, rather than just taking something like a training manual and putting it online.
-A digital firm is able to understand your customers’ behaviour online.
+True digitization is about fully engulfing digital capabilities, rather than just taking something like a training manual and putting it online.
+A digital firm can understand your customers’ behaviour online.
 Look for agencies that can help you within your budget.
 Work with someone you trust.
 When something works, invest in it.

-First, you need to understand what you’re building before they come, otherwise you’ll end up building a billboard in a jungle or a website that isn’t found.
+First, you need to understand what you’re building before they come.
+Otherwise you’ll end up creating a billboard in a jungle or a website that isn’t found.
 Treat your web presence as the 24/7 sales person it should be, not as an afterthought or an expense.
 Digital can and should inform operations.